cilium/cilium/Documentation/index.rst

   understanding required to run a full Cilium deployment and understand its behavior.

-* :ref:`arch_guide`: Describes the components of the Cilium architecture and how these components integrate with existing architectures, such as Kubernetes.

 * :ref:`gs_install` :  Details instructions for installing, configuring, and
   troubleshooting Cilium in different deployment modes.